 Background Knowledge Probe (classroom)

-Facilitating Background Knowledge Probe active learning activities in a classroom
+Using Background Knowledge Probe activity to measure prior knowledge in a classroom

 |Instructor Prep Time||Medium|